SCNetwork/editorjs-parser/README.md

 `<%data.length%>` returns string like this: `width="300" height="500"`

-### Qoute Alignment (quotes)
+### Quote Alignment (quotes)

-If you need the returned alignment of blockquotes to be set, set `applyAlignment` to true in config:
+If you need the returned alignment of blockquotes to be set, set `applyAlignment` to true in the config:

 ```javascript
 const config = {